MicrosoftDocs/architecture-center/docs/reference-architectures/serverless/web-app-content.md

 Functions are executed when an external trigger occurs, such as an HTTP request or a message arriving on a queue.
 This makes an [event-driven architecture style][event-driven] natural for serverless architectures.
 To coordinate work between components in the architecture, consider using message brokers or pub/sub patterns.
 For help with choosing between messaging technologies in Azure, see [Choose between Azure services that deliver messages][azure-messaging].

-## Architecture
+### Components

 The architecture consists of the following components:

 **Blob Storage**.
-Static web content, such as HTML, CSS, and JavaScript files, are stored in Azure Blob Storage and served to clients by using [static website hosting][static-hosting].
+Static web content, such as HTML, CSS, and JavaScript files, are stored in [Azure Blob Storage](https://azure.microsoft.com/services/storage/blobs) and served to clients by using [static website hosting][static-hosting].
 All dynamic interaction happens through JavaScript code making calls to the back-end APIs.
 There is no server-side code to render the web page.
 Static website hosting supports index documents and custom 404 error pages.

 **CDN**.
-Use [Azure Content Delivery Network][cdn] (CDN) to cache content for lower latency and faster delivery of content, as well as providing an HTTPS endpoint.
+Use [Azure Content Delivery Network](https://azure.microsoft.com/services/cdn/) (CDN) to cache content for lower latency and faster delivery of content, as well as providing an HTTPS endpoint.

 **Function Apps**.
-[Azure Functions][functions] is a serverless compute option.
+[Azure Functions](https://azure.microsoft.com/services/functions) is a serverless compute option.
 It uses an event-driven model, where a piece of code (a "function") is invoked by a trigger.
 In this architecture, the function is invoked when a client makes an HTTP request.
 The request is always routed through an API gateway, described below.

 **API Management**.
-[API Management][apim] provides an API gateway that sits in front of the HTTP function.
+[Azure API Management](https://azure.microsoft.com/services/api-management) provides an API gateway that sits in front of the HTTP function.
 You can use API Management to publish and manage APIs used by client applications.
 Using a gateway helps to decouple the front-end application from the back-end APIs.
 For example, API Management can rewrite URLs, transform requests before they reach the back end, set request or response headers, and so forth.

 API Management can also be used to implement cross-cutting concerns such as: